xug15/training_book/3bash.md

 \(4\) 执行shell脚本

 ```
-bash myinstall.sh >& my install.log   # with warning message in the log file
+bash myinstall.sh >& myinstall.log   # with warning message in the log file
-bash myinstall.sh > my install.log    # warning message will be output to STDOUT
+bash myinstall.sh > myinstall.log    # warning message will be output to STDOUT
 ```

 ####